 MANAGEMENT PROPOSALS

 We vote proxies where we are given client discretion to do so.
 We do not rely upon management guidance and/or a proxy service consultant to determine how we will vote.
 Rather, we review each individual proxy on a case-by-case basis and make our own determination.
-Our Manager of ESG Integration and Reporting and ESG Committee Chair review each proxy for potential ESG considerations for each vote and share additional analysis with the research team to consider.
+Our Manager of ESG Integration and Reporting reviews each proxy for potential ESG considerations for each vote and share additional analysis with the research team to consider.
 We sometimes engage with proxy service consultants to encourage them to propose that shareholders vote in what we believe to be the most productive manner for the long-term shareholder value and sustainability of the business.
 We vote our proxies in support of strong and shareholder-friendly corporate governance agenda items that we believe will help each company create and realize long-term sustainable value for shareholders.

 For more information: